d-002/dikc-8/DIKC-8 2/README.md

 ### See trailer on YouTube [upcoming]

+## Calculate DE
+"DE": "DIKC-8 equivalent".
+This is my way of completely subjectively estimate the computing power of a CPU, relatively to the DIKC-8.
+The DIKC-8's DE is 1.
+This should work for IRL CPUs.

 ## `ass2` extension and language

 This is an assembly language, with the ability to easily convert into a [schematic](https://www.curseforge.com/minecraft/mc-mods/litematica) and import into the CPU's ROM.